laurmcco/judeanpillarfigurineexhibit/pages/religion.md

 ## Look Again: Guiding Questions for the Use of this Web Exhibit by Educators

-(There are imbrications among the following broad disciplinary approaches)
+(There are imbrications mong the following broad disciplinary approaches)

 - THINK LIKE A CONSERVATOR: What questions can be pursued by Reflectance Transformation Imaging?
 Pick a point of interest on one of the JPFs imaged on this site and theorize what it reveals.